Battles in KwaZulu Natal

 The Zulu Trail

-Complete our challenging 5 day, 100km, Zulu Trail following what we believe is an ancient route from the old Zulu iron smelting sites on the Tugela River to the Anglo-Zulu War battlefields of Isandlwana and Rorke’s Drift.
+We believe this is an ancient route from the old Zulu iron smelting sites on the Zulu capitol of Ulundi.
+Half way to Ulundi is Isandlwana and Rorke's Drift, our trek destination.

 KwaZulu Natal